FIVE YEARS ABSTINENT, EHN ALUMNUS HAS A BLOSSOMING TELEVISION CAREER

 As a videographer for Shaw Television in Nanaimo, B.C., journalist Fiona S. was covering a story about people who know firsthand what it means to overcome adversity.

 The story featured a local theatre production about men learning to live lives of integrity and respect.
 With funds raised from the play destined for a program which helps men overcome lives of abuse, given and received, Fiona was merely doing her job, carrying a compelling message to the audience about a newsworthy event in their community.
 She showed up to cover the story, only to discover two of the actors had a distinct connection with her.
-Like herself, they had completed treatment at Edgewood Treatment Centre.
+Like herself, they had completed treatment at EHN Edgewood Nanaimo.
 In that, they are like family.
 They are alumni.

 “People in recovery are everywhere, here in Nanaimo,” she says with a wide smile.
 “We did a studio taping last week and one of the musical guests was in recovery, too.
 I didn’t realize it, but we had so many mutual friends on Facebook.
 He told me he had heard me speaking at a meeting.
 They are just everywhere.
 There are so many people in recovery all over the place here.”